What is Construction Project Management?

 After getting all of the bids, the owner’s job is to choose one to proceed with.
 There’s three main ways of choosing the correct bid as an owner:

 - Best-value bid selection

-The last part of the bidding process comes after an owner has chosen a contractor, and now they are negotiating a payment agreement.
-There are four main payment models that are commonly used in the industry:
+The last part of the bidding process comes after an owner has chosen a contractor and now they are negotiating a payment agreement.
+There’s four main payment models that are commonly used in the industry:

 - Guaranteed maximum price.
 This contract sets up a specific price that the combination of the total cost and the contractor’s fee can not exceed.